The Black Beacon Trail Races- FAQs 2026

 The terrain is mountain trail.
 This means it combines grassy trails, hard rock trails, with some muddy sections.

-If there is a lot of rain in the preceding days then a more aggressive trail trainer with better grip would be best.
+HOWEVER, if there is a lot of rain in the preceding days then a more aggressive trail trainer with better grip would be best such as the La Sportiva mutant, Salomon speedcross, inov 8 Mudtalon, or similar shoe with more aggressive lugs.
 A full fellrunning shoe would be ideal or a trail trainer with very good grip.

-A road shoe would be unsuitable for most of the more technical and muddy sections especially on the descents near cliffs and therefore you would not be allowed to race in them.
+A road shoe is unsuitable for the route as there are lots of steep technical and muddy sections, therefore you would not be allowed to race in them.

 15)-What times do the buses leave and how do they work?

-As the Black Beacon 50 mile, Ultra Bach and trail race routes are linear you will need to either get dropped off at the start or park your car at the finish and catch one of the busses provided to the start of the event.
+As the Black Beacon 50 mile, 50km and trail race routes are linear you will need to either get dropped off at the start or park your car at the finish and catch one of the busses provided to the start of the event.
 We hope to facilitate easy logistics, so please read the following carefully and select the most appropriate options for you.
 The bus will leave at the following times:

-0600 (Saturday) for the Black Beacon ultra 50 mile from Hay-on-Wye
+0545 (Saturday) for the Black Beacon ultra 50 mile from Hay-on-Wye

 If you want to catch the bus you need to select this option when you sign up.
-You will be able to leave a drop bag at the start that will be transported to the finish for you.

 16)- When will final event details be sent out?